Research excerpt: Indirect procurement function needs to increase its coverage of indirect purchasing

 CFOs express relatively low levels of satisfaction with the level of control of indirect spend.
 For example, just 42% of CFOs express high satisfaction with the proportion of indirect spend under management within their organisation, compared with 83% of CPOs.

-Given that the average indirect procurement function is resource constrained, organizations will be challenged to extend their category coverage, market knowledge, and proportion of indirect spend under management without using external services providers.
+Given that the average indirect procurement function is resource constrained, organisations will be challenged to extend their category coverage, market knowledge, and proportion of indirect spend under management without using external services providers.

 It is clear from the above that board members and CFOs' desire to increase the level of spend under management as part of a wider corporate drive to contain costs.